I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 My primary research interests include human-computer interaction (HCI), extended reality (AR / VR / MR

-/ XR), accessibility (a11y), and intelligent systems.
+/ XR), accessibility (a11y), and AI-powered interactive systems.

 Before Wisconsin, I earned my BS